Aleksandr-biochem/de_novo_miniprotein_design/README.md

 # Mini-protein *de novo* design pipeline

-This is an automated remake of the [*de novo* design protocol by Longxing Cao and Brian Coventry](https://www.nature.com/articles/s41586-022-04654-9#data-availability).
+This is an automated remake of the [*de novo* mini-protein design protocol by Longxing Cao and Brian Coventry](https://www.nature.com/articles/s41586-022-04654-9#data-availability).
 Clone this repository to start a new design workflow.

 The original scripts and the corresponding supplementary materials are available by [download link](files.ipd.uw.edu/pub/robust_de_novo_design_minibinders_2021/supplemental_files/scripts_and_main_pdbs.tar.gz).
 The full supplement is available [online](files.ipd.uw.edu/pub/robust_de_novo_design_minibinders_2021/supplemental_files/download_supplement.txt)